cybergarage/foreman-go/doc/building_and_testing.md

 ### Profiling

-To check the memory profile for the unit testing, use the following command which profiles the memory leaks for the 'foreman' package only.
+To check the memory profile for the unit testing, use the following command which profiles the memory leaks only for the 'foreman' package.

 ```
 make profile